StrongMind/culture/tech_sessions/cohorts/topics/online_instructional_experience.md

 ## Student's Perspective

 ### In-Class Activity
+- get into groups of 3-4
 - complete an activity from a student's perspective

 ## Teacher's Perspective
 ### TRG (Teacher Resource Guide)
+- what is it?

+### Sync vs Async
+- what is it?

 ### In-Class Activity
+- in your groups of 3-4 pick someone to be a teacher
+- have their role changed from student to teacher
 - grade an activity from a teacher's perspective